England: Bath & the Cotswolds

 Included Meals: Breakfast, Dinner

-After breakfast, check out of the hotel, say goodbye to your guides, and travel to The Bear Hotel in Woodstock, approximately 1.5 hours away.
+After breakfast, check out of the hotel, say goodbye to your leaders, and travel to The Bear Hotel in Woodstock, approximately 1.5 hours away.
 Woodstock is a picturesque, historic market town, but it’s different from all the towns you’ve visited thus far.
 Woodstock is home to Blenheim Palace, the birthplace of Winston Churchill, and a veritable paradise for walkers.

 Upon check-in, you will be given an entrance ticket to Blenheim Palace, a UNESCO World Heritage site.
 The Palace is the principal residence of the Dukes of Marlborough, and the only non-royal, non-episcopal country house in England designated a palace.
 Completed in 1722, it is one of England’s largest houses.
 Its 2,000 acres were designed by the most renowned landscape architect of his day, Capability Brown.
 Strolling along Blenheim’s great lake is a pleasure, browsing the beautiful formal gardens, and taking off-the-beaten-track rambles.
 You may even stumble upon the Temple of Diana, where Churchill proposed to his future wife, Clementine.
 All well worth exploring.